 This isn’t a problem, but these websites all have a very conventional spin which limits your access to varying viewpoints.

 #2.
 June 3rd, 2019 Google Core Algorithm update

-- This was another large algorithm update which again dropped alternative website such as mercola.com and draxe.com by a significant amount (30-50%).
+- This was another large algorithm update that again dropped alternative websites such as mercola.com and draxe.com by a significant amount (30-50%).

 *Note: there are lots of little changes but these were the biggest two.

 Google is not open about why they make changes but most people agree that these changes were made to try and provide the user (you) with results from more “authoritative” searches.

 It seems as well that they are also trying to protect you (the user) from doing something bad with your health if you were to read bad advice.